ensembleanalytics/ensembleci/README.md

 Timeflow is designed to help Data Teams improve the quality, reliability and timeliness of their data pipelines whilst also simplifying their stack.
 This is achieved by:

-- Automating deployments into development and testing environments as code is committed onto branches;
+- Automating deployments into development and testing environments as code is committed into source control;
 - Implementing a controlled development lifecycle around data transformation code;
 - Ensuring that automated tests are developed and ran throughout defined data transformation pipelines;
 - Improving collaboration and visibility within Data Engineering teams with a current state view of project health.